 - Length: 2-3 inches

-Fish classification is constantly in flux, especially a group as complex as Corydoras!
+Fish classification is constantly in flux, especially in a group as complex as cory cats.
 The Scleromystax group was recently split off from the main genus in the early 2000’s.
 These are all fairly long fish with long faces that stand apart from their smaller squat cousins.

 Scleromystax barbatus is the only one that’s occasionally seen in the hobby and even then, it’s a fairly rare type of cory cat.
 This species is actually one of the easier ones to tell males from females apart, making breeding a little easier.

 Males have a row of small spines running along the bottom of their gill covers (their “cheeks).
 Their patterning is also noticeably darker and better defined than that of females.
 And the pectoral and dorsal fin spines of males are much longer.

 Considering their size and preference for schooling, you’ll want to keep this specialty cory in a larger tank.
 30 gallons is an absolute minimum with 40 gallons being better because they are extremely active.

 - Length: 3-4 inches

 There are many good reasons why cory catfish are some of the most popular freshwater fish in the world.
 They are active and hardy fish that get along with just about any community tank mates you match them with.
 Other species of fish rarely bother corydoras since they spend all of their time along the bottom of the tank.
 And they have beautiful patterns that are distinctive and worthy of appreciation.
 So why not try a small school of cory catfish for yourself?